gabrielvgaona/Spatial/Spatial.md

     estimation, Getis--Ord Gi*, hotspot classification, etc. The package attempts to provide sensible default values to assist with analysis and mapping for students and non-experts.
+-   The `r pkg("sfcentral")` package can be used for computing centrographic and disperssion statistics (central points, standard distance, standard deviation ellipse, standard deviation box) for observations taken at point locations.

 ### Geostatistics